pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

     ```

 - **Chunk your code:** Chunk your code in small modular parts when possible (pretty much always).
-By using **functions** or **methods** of a class you will be able to divide your long and complicated code in small parts that are easier to handle and to test.
+By using **functions** or class **methods** you will be able to divide a long and complicated code in small parts that are easier to handle and to test.
 If you have the chance restrict a function or a method to just one task, this will drastically reduce the error space.

-- **Do not repeat yourself:** If you need to use multiple times throughout your code a piece of code that achieves a specific goal, create a function out of it and call it when necessary.
+- **Do not repeat yourself:** If you need to use multiple times a piece of code throughout your code, create a function out of it and call it when necessary.
 It makes your code more readable and reduces the chance of creating bugs.

 - **Make it readable:** Code can easily become convoluted and hard to read, try to make it readable by following style and guidelines of your language of choice and adopting the previous points of this list.